-External Memory devices have different timing requirements.
-To meet these requirements, the ATmega128 XMEM interface provides four different wait-states as shown in Table 4.
-It is important to consider the timing specification of the External Memory device before selecting the wait-state.
-The most important parameters are the access time for the external memory compared to the set-up requirement of the ATmega128.
-The access time for the External Memory is defined to be the time from receiving the chip select/address until the data of this address actually is driven on the bus.
-The access time cannot exceed the time from the ALE pulse must be asserted low until data is stable during a read sequence (See tLLRL + tRLRH - tDVRH in Tables 137 through Tables 144 on pages 330 - 332).
-The different wait-states are set up in software.
+External memory devices have different timing requirements.
+To meet these requirements, the ATmega64 XMEM interface provides four different wait states as shown in Table 4.
+It is important to consider the timing specification of the external memory device before selecting the wait-state.
+The most important parameters are the access time for the external memory compared to the set-up requirement of the ATmega64.
+The access time for the external memory is defined to be the time from receiving the chip select/address until the data of this address actually is driven on the bus.
+The access time cannot exceed the time from the ALE pulse is asserted low until data must be stable during a read sequence (t{LLRL}+ t{RLRH} - t{DVRH} in Table 137 to Table 144 on page 339).
+The different wait states are set up in software.
 As an additional feature, it is possible to divide the external memory space in two sectors with individual wait-state settings.
 This makes it possible to connect two different memory devices with different timing requirements to the same XMEM interface.
-For XMEM interface timing details, please refer to Table 137 to Table 144 and Figure 156 to Figure 159 in the "External Data Memory Timing" on page 330.
+For XMEM interface timing details, please refer to Figure 159 to Figure 162, and Table 137 to Table 144.

 Note that the XMEM interface is asynchronous and that the waveforms in the following figures are related to the internal system clock.
-The skew between the internal and external clock (XTAL1) is not guarantied (varies between devices temperature, and supply voltage).
-Consequently, the XMEM interface is not suited for synchronous operation.
+The skew between the internal and external clock (XTAL1) is not guaranteed (varies between devices, temperature, and supply voltage).
+Consequently the XMEM interface is not suited for synchronous operation.

 Figure 13.
-External Data Memory Cycles without Wait-state (SRWn1=0 and SRWn0=0)
+External Data Memory Cycles without Wait State(1) (SRWn1 = 0 and SRWn0 =0)

 Note: 1.
 SRWn1 = SRW11 (upper sector) or SRW01 (lower sector), SRWn0 = SRW10 (upper sector) or SRW00 (lower sector).

 The ALE pulse in period T4 is only present if the next instruction accesses the RAM (internal or external).

 Figure 14.
-External Data Memory Cycles with SRWn1 = 0 and SRWn0 = $1^{(1)}$
+External Data Memory Cycles with SRWn1 = 0 and SRWn0 = 1(1)

 Note: 1.
 SRWn1 = SRW11 (upper sector) or SRW01 (lower sector), SRWn0 = SRW10 (upper sector) or SRW00 (lower sector).

 The ALE pulse in period T5 is only present if the next instruction accesses the RAM (internal or external).